We hope you had a great year and have been able to handle your US tax challenges in the best way possible.

 It has been a year with many developments for all Americans living Overseas.
 The media is starting to pay attention and several politicians have been actively doing their utmost to help improve this situation.
 We’re seeing publications and developments mostly in France, Germany, The Netherlands, and Australia.

-We have been getting reports that people are having an increasingly difficult time to obtain their SSN.
-Normally the procedure goes via the US Dublin office (for most parts in Northern Europe) that tells an individual what documents they need in order to issue the number.
-Unfortunately the US consulates, that have to verify the documents, sometimes asks different documents.
+We have been getting reports that people are having an increasingly difficult time obtaining their SSNs.
+Normally the procedure goes via the US Dublin office (for most parts in Northern Europe) that tells an individual what documents they need to issue the number.
+Unfortunately, the US consulates, which have to verify the documents, sometimes ask for different documents.
 Please keep on sharing your experiences so we can share them (anonymously) with the designated officials.

-FATCA is still requiring all banks to hand over all their US clients with a SSN.
-Banks are worried they will be penalised if they supply incomplete files without an SSN and might start closing accounts.
+FATCA is still requiring all banks to hand over all their US clients with an SSN.
+Banks are worried they will be penalized if they supply incomplete files without an SSN and might start closing accounts.
 Our advice is to start the SSN application as soon as possible to make sure that when your bank(s) starts asking for the number you can inform your bank (by showing the application forms) that you are in the process of obtaining one.
 Your bank is aware of the long waiting time to receive your SSN.
-Furthermore we have lobbied to make the information provided from the banks much more clear.
+Furthermore, we have lobbied to make the information provided by the banks much more clear.
 We found the letters that were sent unclear and the bank staff was often giving wrong information.

 We will also keep on actively informing the media and politicians in 2017 to encourage further improvements.
 As always if you have any questions feel free to call or email.
 Also if you’re already filing your taxes elsewhere, we’re glad to help.